Satoru-Shibata-JPN/Kaggle/README.md

         - Code Bronze Medal
 1. [RFCX Residual Network with TPU Customized](https://github.com/Satoru-Shibata-JPN/Kaggle/blob/main/Kaggle_Python3_Bronze_Medal_RFCX_Residual_Network_with_TPU_Customized.ipynb)
     - Lead sentences
-      - I also participated in a competition for acoustic analysis, and tried my hand at raw data of various properties!
+      - I also participated in a competition for acoustic analysis, and tried my hand at raw data of various properties.
       - I was left with some issues on the theoretical side, which gave me an opportunity to work from theoretical books.
     - Issue
       - I would like to try my hand at acoustic analysis and find out what I am good at.
     - Significance
       - I want to gain experience in Keras implementation.
-      - Deepen my understanding CNN
+      - Deepen my understanding CNN.
     - Purpose
       - I learn to understand and implement acoustic analysis and image analysis.
     - Methodology
       - I complemented the advanced submission code.
     - Results
-      - Score: 0.772
+      - Score: 0.772.
-      - Code: 12 Points
+      - Code: 12 Points.
     - Considerations
       - Theoretical aspects of acoustic analysis and image analysis remained a challenge.
       - An opportunity to raise awareness to need to start with a survey of theoretical papers.
     - Conclusion
-      - Code Bronze Medal
+      - Code Bronze Medal.
 1. [Research with Customized Sharp Weighted](https://github.com/Satoru-Shibata-JPN/Kaggle/blob/main/Kaggle_Python3_Bronze_Medal_Research_with_Customized_Sharp_Weighted.ipynb)
     - Lead sentences
       - Work on Custom Metrics Clarification and systematization of Hyperparameters Optimization in LightGBM.
-      - An each milestone optimization object generation is still important!
+      - An each milestone optimization object generation is still important.
     - Issue
       - Private Custom Metrics were used as an Evaluation Function.
     - Significance
       - Improve prediction accuracy by elucidating Private Custom Metrics.
       - Reproducibility will be determined based on the Evaluation Function.
     - Purpose
-      - Custom Metrics Clarification
+      - Custom Metrics Clarification.
     - Methodology
-      - LightGMB High Parameter Optimization
+      - LightGMB High Parameter Optimization.
-      - Systematization with Custom Metrics Decoding Examples
+      - Systematization with Custom Metrics Decoding Examples.
     - Results
-      - Generate each Parameter Optimization Object
+      - Generate each Parameter Optimization Object.
-      - Code: 6 Points
+      - Code: 6 Points.
     - Consideration
       - Importance of each milestone optimization object generation was reaffirmed.
     - Conclusion
-      - Code Bronze Medal
+      - Code Bronze Medal.
 1. [Optimize CatBoost HyperParameter with Optuna and GPU](https://github.com/Satoru-Shibata-JPN/Kaggle/blob/main/Kaggle_Python3_Bronze_Medal_Optimize_CatBoost_HyperParameter_with_Optuna_and_GPU.ipynb)
     - Lead sentences
       - Performance comparison was performed on optimized Ensemble Learning.